DEPARTMENT OF MAINE

 Section 1.
 The Council of Administration shall consist of such officers as the National By-Laws prescribe.

-(a) The Council of Administration shall convene in regular session the second weekend that has a Friday, Saturday and Sunday in the months of October, January and April.
+- The Council of Administration shall convene in regular session the second weekend that has a Friday, Saturday and Sunday in the months of October, January and April.
 The June CoA meeting shall be convened immediately on Sunday following the Department Convention.
+In case that the dates are not feasible, the Commander shall submit a convention meeting date to be approved by the Council of Administration.

 (b) Exceptions when Easter falls on that weekend preceding Easter Sunday or under extenuating circumstances.
 Under an extenuating circumstance, the Council of Administration will vote to approve any change of dates.